-To obtain a 1D spectrum, in which the J-coupling is removed (pure-shift spectrum), a skyline projection of the JRES spectrum along the J-coupling dimension can be calculated (see Figure 5, orange).
-While this simplifies the spectrum, the peak 285 dimension, which will allow for accurate measurements of the enhancements for each chemical site (see SI).
-In the skyline projection, the peaks corresponding to the methyl groups (protons A and B) are clearly separated, compared to a regular 1D proton spectrum (Figure 5, green).
-In addition, the quartet located at 4.2 ppm in the regular 1D spectrum collapses to a single, well resolved line in the skyline projection located at a chemical shift of 4.2 ppm.
+To obtain a 1D spectrum, in which the J-coupling is removed (pure-shift spectrum), a skyline projection of the JRES spectrum along the J-coupling dimension can be calculated (see Fig. 5, orange).
+While this simplifies the spectrum, the peak intensities are not quantitative anymore.
+For a quantitative analysis, the peak intensities have to be integrated along the indirect dimension, which will allow for accurate measurements of the enhancements for each chemical site (see Supplement).
+In the skyline projection, the peaks corresponding to the methyl groups (protons A and B) are clearly separated, compared to a regular 1D proton spectrum (Fig. 5, green).
+In addition, the quartet located at 4.2 ppm in the regular 1D spectrum collapses to a single, well-resolved line in the skyline projection located at a chemical shift of 4.2 ppm.